panodata/dwdweather2/README.md

   * This and that: Fix console script entrypoint.
 Improve imports, debugging and inline comments.
   * Adapt to changes on upstream server ftp-cdc.dwd.de
   * Add "--reset-cache" option for dropping the cache database before performing any work
+  * Add "--categories" option for specifying list of comma-separated category names to import

 * *Version 0.7*:
   * Adapted to match modified Schema for sun data